skoleapp/skole-frontend/markdown/en/updates/trending-content.md

 ### Comments in Profile 💬

-Just like we show the courses and resources our users create in their, profiles, we did the same for their comments.
+Just like we show the courses and resources our users create in their profiles, we did the same for their comments.
 Thats right, you can now see the comments made by anyone by visiting their profile!